Generates forecasts of bond yields for all model types

 - ModelPara

-function.- InputsForOutputs
+Optimization.- InputsForOutputs

 - FactorLabels

-- Economies
+LabFac.- Economies

-function).
-Default is set to 0.- BRWlist
+Bias_Correc_VAR).
+Default is FALSE.- BRWlist

-List of necessary inputs for performing the bias-corrected estimation (see
+list.
+Inputs for bias-corrected estimation (see

-function).- Folder2save
+Bias_Correc_VAR).- Folder2save

 - verbose